WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 2. Configure
 =========================================

-LLU depends on `WSTP <https://reference.wolfram.com/language/tutorial/HowWSTPIsUsed.html>`_ and WolframLibrary so both must be installed on your system.
+LLU depends on `WSTP <https://reference.wolfram.com/language/tutorial/HowWSTPIsUsed.html>`_ and Wolfram Library so both must be installed on your system.
 Below is a quick overview of CMake variables which you can use to customize build process.
 All commands below are to be evaluated from a build directory created inside the root folder of your local clone of LibraryLink Utilities.
 You can achieve this setup with: